UNIVAC 418

-The UNIVAC 418 was a transistorized, 18-bit word magnetic-core memory machine made by Sperry Univac.
+The UNIVAC 418 was a transistorized computer made by Sperry Univac.
+It had 18-bit words and used magnetic-core memory.
 The name came from its 4-microsecond memory cycle time and 18-bit word.
 The assembly language for this class of computers was TRIM III and ART418.

 Over the three different models, more than 392 systems were manufactured.
 It evolved from the Control Unit Tester (CUT), a device used in the factory to test peripherals for larger systems.

 Architecture

 The instruction word had three formats: